cookycat/pointcloud/README.md

 # pointcloud
-Add-on for importing and configuring point cloud files
+Add-on for importing and configuring point cloud files in Visual Components 4.x based products.